CENG501-Projects/CENG501-Spring2022/Project_Tatar/Readme.md

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

-Random sampling strategy :Test Accuracy is 83.%
+Random sampling strategy :Test Accuracy is 83.%(CIFAR 10) Random Sampling Strategy : Test Accuracy is 96.6(MNIST)

 # 4. Conclusion